 Expanding your living space by adding on to your home can be a thrilling yet daunting endeavor.
 Whether you are considering about creating an extra bedroom, a sun-soaked family room, an ADU or a new wing to accommodate extended family, one question inevitably looms large: how do you finance a home addition?
 After all, home additions often come with significant costs, and most homeowners can not afford to pay for them out of pocket.
-The RefiGuide will you compare financing options and loans for home additions, renovation and more.
+The RefiGuide will assist you comparing finance options and loans for home additions, renovation and more.

-8 Ways to Finance a Home Addition in 2025
+8 Ways to Finance a Home Addition in 2026

 The good news is that there are numerous options available for financing a home addition.